Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 We employ a first aid team, who are located just outside the main beer tent.

 The festival is accessible for everyone.
 There are no steps, some slopes and most of the site is level, consisting of a mix of crushed stone, tarmac and grass.
+Parking is extremely limited but it is normally available for people with mobility problems.
+Please make yourself known to the car park stewards when you arrive at the festival.
 A disabled toilet is available – please ask at the Point of Sale (drink token sales point) for access to this.

 CARERS FOR DISABLED PEOPLE OR THOSE WITH ADDITIONAL NEEDS